jimbobding/Bar-Hop-UK/readme.md

 variety of screen sizes for Responsiveness, design and user experience.
 Although on chrome development tools, the app appeared to work across all screen sizes on using my iPhone and iPad I found some problems.

-For the actual task of testing I went through each device and used all the functions on the app.
+For the actual task of testing, I went through each device and used all the functions on the app.
 This was to check out the aesthetics and functionality off the app.

 ### Devices used for testing